 If you need to use a fancy name and password for your Wi-Fi for one reason or another, you can create a separate simple Wi-Fi network just for the devices that can’t connect to the fancy one.
 In this case, you can make a Guest network for this purpose — just make sure you turn on the intranet access for it.

 And that’s it.
 Now cross your finger and apply the changes.
 Hopefully, things are all good now.
 If not, it’s time to check on your clients.

-How to fix Wi-Fi incompatibility on the client side
+How to fix Wi-Fi dropping and incompatibility on the client side

 You need the latest Wi-Fi driver on each client for it to work well.
 The driver is a piece of software that allows a hardware component to work with the operating system.